ioBroker/ioBroker.iot/README.md

 ### Concatenate words with
 You can define the word which will be placed between function and room.
 E.g. "in" and from "Dimmer living room" will be "Dimmer in living room".

-But is not suggested doing so, because recognition engine must analyse one more word and it can lead to misunderstandings.
+But it is not suggested doing so, because recognition engine must analyze one more word, and it can lead to misunderstandings.

 ### OFF level for switches
 Some groups consist of mixed devices: dimmers and switches.
 It is allowed to control them with "ON" and "OFF" commands and with percents.
 If command is `Set to 30%` and the `OFF level is 30%` so the switches will be turned on.
 By command "Set to 25%" all switches will be turned OFF.

 Additionally, if the command is "OFF", so the adapter will remember the current dimmer level if the actual value is over or equal to the "30%".
-Later when the new "ON" command will come the adapter will switch the dimmer not to 100% but to the level in memory.
+Later when the new "ON" command will come, the adapter will switch the dimmer not to 100% but to the level in memory.

 Example: